IBM/aspera-cli/docs/README.erb.md

 ```

 The SSL CA certificate bundle can be specified using option `cert_stores`, which is a list of files or folders.
-By default it uses Ruby's default certificate store.
+By default, it uses Ruby's default certificate store.

 If you use this option, then default locations are not used.
 Default locations can be added using special value `DEF`.
 The value can be either an `Array` or `String` (path).
 Successive options add paths incrementally.
-All files of a folders are added.
+All files of a folder are added.

 JRuby uses its own implementation and CA bundles.